mafudge/ist346-content/labs/H.md

 3. If you want to share a folder through Samba, which file must you edit?
 4. Besides the web interface to LDAP (Hint: there's one for Samba, too).
 What are the advantages of Samba + LDAP as opposed to simply using Samba?
-5. In part 2, why did we have to restart the `smbserver` after we confgiured the LDAP server?
+5. In part 2, why did we have to restart the `smbserver` after we configured the LDAP server?
 6. Why is it impractical for a company to use  Samba to share files in the cloud with their customers?
 7. Explain how an S3 bucket policy works
 8. If you need to share files with a co-worker, which of the 3 approaches covered in this lab would be used and why?